pmpurcell/ASSIGNMENT-product-cards/README.md

 ## Study Group Requirements

-- Clone this repo to your exercises directory
 - You should be using flexbox.
 - Decide as a team how many branches you will need and what will happen on each branch (remember one feature per branch).

 ## Setup
 * While in `~/workspace/foundations/exercises`, make a directory called `product-cards`
-* Create a github repository called `product-cards` and push up a README.md file
 * Create a setup branch and push up the usual stuff

 ## Requirements